 Yeast infections put the “Y” in yikes.
 They occur when the natural balance of yeast and other healthy bacteria is disrupted.
 The burning, itching, and discharge send 3 out of 4 women every year running for the hills.
 Yeast infections can also become chronic, reoccurring three or more times a year.
 As if dealing with a yeast infection isn’t bad enough, many misconceptions are surrounding them, making those affected feel stigmatized.
-Let’s learn what some of these myths are, and the truth behind them.
+Let’s learn what the common misconceptions about yeast infections are.

 Yeast Infections are Contagious